HL7/cql/input/pages/03-developersguide.md

 ### Operator Functions

 Operator functions are system functions defined to support the behavior of operators defined in the language.
-For example, the addition operator ([.sym]#+#) is implemented by the [.id]#Add# function.
+For example, the addition operator (<span class="sym">+</span>) is implemented by the <span class="id">Add</span> function.
 Each operator defined in the language has a corresponding system-defined function that surfaces directly in the ELM.
 For a complete listing of these operators and their ELM function names, refer to the <<06-translationsemantics.adoc#functions,Functions>> topic in the Translation Semantics chapter.

 A consequence of having these system function definitions is that operators can also be invoked directly as functions.
 For example: